-It has been posited that many of the human cases of hookworm caused by Ancylostoma species may have been incorrectly diagnosed as the well know human hookworm A. duodenale but are actually A. ceylanicum (Traub, 2013, Schär et al., 2014, Ngui et al., 2012b).
-Morphologically the eggs of Ancylostoma species are identical and larval cultures are required for correct identification based on the morphology of the later developmental stage.
-While molecular diagnostics can be specific and sensitive there is also high molecular similarity between A. duodenale and A. ceylanicum and PCR primers need to be carefully designed to be species specific.
+It has been posited that many human hookworm cases caused by Ancylostoma spp. may have been incorrectly diagnosed as A. duodenale when they were actually due to A. ceylanicum (Traub, 2013, Schär et al., 2014, Ngui et al., 2012b).
+As indicated above, the eggs of Ancylostoma spp. are indistinguishable microscopically and larval culture is required for precise morphological identification of the later developmental larval? stage.
+Whereas molecular diagnosis can be specific and sensitive there is also high molecular similarity between A. duodenale and A. ceylanicum and PCR primers need to be carefully designed for species-specificity.
 High resolution melting (HRM) after PCR amplification has previously been used to distinguish between hookworm species (Ngui et al., 2012a).
-Differentiation between the species in animals is an important factor in planning public health measures due to the variation in the pathology in humans from CLM to eosinophilic enteritis.
-Historically A. ceylanicum had been thought to be a rare or abnormal infection in humans.
+Differentiation between the species in animals is an important factor in planning public health measures due to the differences in the pathology in humans ranging from CLM to eosinophilic enteritis.
+Historically, A. ceylanicum had been thought to be a rare or abnormal infection in humans.

-A recent study in Cambodia found a high prevalence of hookworm in both the human and dog populations.
-Of these infected dogs 90% harboured A. ceylanicum while 51.6% of humans infected with hookworm had A. ceylanicum (Inpankaew et al., 2014, Schär et al., 2014).
-The remaining 48% of hookworm positive individuals harboured A. duodenale (3.2%) and the human only hookworm species Necator americanus (44.8%) (Inpankaew et al., 2014).
-Hookworm is prevalent in tropical regions such as SEA due to the environmental conditions which cause damp soil, conditions which are conducive for hookworm larvae survival (Bethony et al., 2006).
+A recent study in Cambodia found a high prevalence of hookworm in both human and dog populations.
+Of the infected dogs, 90% harboured A. ceylanicum while 51.6% of humans with hookworm were infected with A. ceylanicum (Inpankaew et al., 2014, Schär et al., 2014).
+The remaining 48% of hookworm-positive individuals harboured A. duodenale (3.2%) and the human-only hookworm spp.
+Necator americanus (44.8%) (Inpankaew et al., 2014).
+Hookworm is prevalent in tropical regions such as SEA due to the prevailing environmental conditions which result in damp soil conditions, a factor conducive for the survival of hookworm larvae (Bethony et al., 2006).

-Climate change may play a factor in changing the distribution of hookworm species by modifying the environment.
-This can happen by producing warm moist soil and therefore increasing hookworm larvae survival rates, or inversely by causing soil to become too dry to support the larvae.
+Indded, climate change may play a major role in changing the distribution of hookworm spp. by modifying the environment through the production of warm moist soil, thereby increasing the survival rates of hookworm larvae, or conversely by causing soil to become too dry to support larval development.

 Toxocariasis

-Toxocara canis and T. cati are nematode helminths of dogs and cats, respectively.
-Zoonotic infections in companion animals is a source of human infections in developing due to stray dogs and cats particularly and in developed countries due to domestic pets.
+Toxocara canis and T. cati are nematodes parasitic in dogs and cats, respectively, but are also zoonotic.
+Toxocara infections in companion animals are a source of human transmission in developing countries due to stray dogs and cats and in developed countries attributable to domestic pets.

-Primarily the toxocariasis is caused by the migration of parasites through tissues, known as visceral larva migrans.
-Liver abscesses are normally thought to be a rare complication of human infection with Toxocara sp there have been 13 cases of toxocariasis resulting in this pathology, and is therefore of medical importance and may represent an emerging syndrome.
-There have been a total of 150 cases of human infection with Toxocara species since 2010 with various pathologies (Table 5) (Zibaei et al., 2014).
+Toxocariasis is caused by the migration of Toxocara larvae through tissues, known as visceral larva migrans.
+Liver abscesses are normally thought to be a rare complication of human infection with Toxocara spp.; however, there have been 13 reported cases of toxocariasis resulting in this pathology since 2010, and it is therefore of medical importance, likely representing an emerging syndrome.
+There has been a total of 150 cases of human infection with Toxocara spp. reported since 2010 with various pathologies (Table 5) (Zibaei et al., 2014).